-I call the first item in Table \ref{tablelates} the ``all compliers LATE'' (ACL), which is the average treatment effect among all units who are not always-takers or never-takers.
-This is the largest subgroup of the population for which treatment effects can be generally point identified from instrument variation.\footnote{We may of course still be able to say something about treatment effects for never-takers and always-takers given additional restrictions (see e.g. Section \ref{secdiscussion} for bounds on the unconditional ATE when potential outcomes are bounded).} With two instruments, the ACL averages over all units who are $Z_1$, $Z_2$, eager or reluctant compliers.
-In the returns to schooling example, we can equivalently describe the ACL as the average treatment effect among individuals who would go to college were it close and cheap, but would not were it far and expensive.
+I call the first item in Table \ref{tablelates} the ``all-compliers LATE'' (ACLATE).
+The ACLATE is the average treatment effect among all units who would change their treatment uptake in any way in response to the instruments, and is the largest subgroup of the population for which treatment effects can be generally point identified from instrument variation alone.
+In the returns to schooling example, the ACLATE can be described as the average treatment effect among individuals who would go to college were it close and cheap, but would not were it far and expensive.

-On the other end of the spectrum, the final row of Table \ref{tablelates} gives the most disaggregated type of parameter satisfying Property M, what might be called a \textit{partial treatment effect} $PTE_j(z_{-j}^*)$.
-This is the average treatment effect among individuals that move into treatment when a single instrument $j$ is shifted from zero to one, while the other instrument values are held fixed at some explicit vector of values $z^*_{-j}$.
-An example is the average treatment effect among individuals who go to college if it is close and cheap, but not if it is far and cheap.
-Ultimately, all $\Delta_c$ satisfying Property M can be written as convex combinations of such partial treatment effects though the number could be quite large (see Supplemental Material for an explicit expression).
-However, the PTEs still combine compliance groups: the example above for instance combines proximity compliers with reluctant compliers.